gruntwork-io/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

 The terragrunt `download_dir` string option can be used to override the default download directory.

-The precedence is as follows: `--terragrunt-download-dir` command line option → `TERRAGRUNT_DOWNLOAD` env variable → `download_dir` attribute of the `terragrunt.hcl` file in the module directory → `download_dir` attribute of the included `terragrunt.hcl`.
+The precedence is as follows: `--download-dir` command line option → `TG_DOWNLOAD_DIR` env variable → `download_dir` attribute of the `terragrunt.hcl` file in the module directory → `download_dir` attribute of the included `terragrunt.hcl`.